-Title VII claims are processed at the NGB within the Civilian Discrimination Complaint System.
-See Nat'l Guard Reg.
+These Title VII claims were processed within the Civilian Discrimination Complaint System.
+Nat'l Guard Reg.
 (Army) 690-600/Nat'l Guard Reg.
 (Air Force) 40-1614.
-This regulation, separately numbered for the Army and Air Force, implements Title VII specifically for National Guard
+This regulation, separately numbered for the Army and Air Force, implements Title VII for National Guard technicians.
+Id. at Applicability

-Technicians.
-Id. at Applicability & $\P$ 1-1.
-Final agency resolution of complaints is at the NGB; an appeal may be taken to the Equal Opportunity Employment Commission or a civil action may be filed in district court.
-Id. at $\P$ 8-2.
+& \P 1-1.
+Final agency resolution of complaints is at the National Guard Bureau (NGB); an appeal may be taken to the Equal Opportunity Employment Commission or a civil action may be filed in district court.
+Id. at \P 8-2.